melicerte/jquery-fake-table-sort/README.md

-# Simple fake table sorter
+# Efficient table sorter

-This jQuery plugin allows to sort table made without table markup.
+This jQuery plugin allows to sort data made with any markup, table or not.

 ## Demo